Adaptive Experimental Design Using Shrinkage Estimators: Adaptive Risk Minimization

 We use $\bsdeltb$ as our motivating example.
 As discussed in Section \ref{sec:oracle}

 Recall that $\hbstau$ is approximately normally distributed.
-Hence, the two quantities whose expectations we need are ratios of Gaussian quadratic forms.
-Results from \cite{bao2013moments} provide a simple procedure to turn these expectations into numerical integrals, which can be computed efficiently.
+Hence, the two quantities within expectations are ratios of Gaussian quadratic forms.
+Results from \cite{bao2013moments} provide a simple procedure to evaluate these expectations via univariate numerical integrals, which can be computed efficiently.

 Observe that we can rewrite the risk as